sibskull/synaptiks/doc/api/bindings/xlib.rst

 Data types
 ----------

+.. class:: XID

+   Type for unique identifiers in X.

 .. class:: Atom

    The type of xlib *Atoms*.
 An atom is a special handle to efficiently identify